 Make the Zombies Laugh

-Select one child to be "it".
+To play this next game, have all the children lie still on the floor like zombies, selecting one child to stay standing and be "it."
 That child's job is to make the other children laugh.
 "It" can make funny faces, dance, act silly, whatever inspires him or her.
 Once a "zombie" laughs, he or she can join "it" in attempting to make the group laugh.
 Whoever holds out the longest without laughing is the winner.

 Pass the Pumpkin

-This game is a variation on "hot potato".
-Seat the kids on the floor in a circle.
-Give them a small pumpkin to pass around.
+Think of this next game as a festive variation on "hot potato."
+Seat the kids on the floor in a circle and give them a small pumpkin to pass around.
 Play Halloween party music as they pass the pumpkin, and periodically stop the music.
-Whoever is holding the pumpkin is out.
-The game continues until one person is left with the pumpkin.
+Whoever is holding the pumpkin when the music stops is out, and the game continues until just one person is left with the pumpkin.

 Pin the Nose on the Pumpkin